aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 eksuscl01   v1.27.6-eks-f8587cb   Push   True    9h
 ```

-At this point you have joined the clusters to the federation and you are able to access all [Karmada features](https://karmada.io/docs/key-features/features).
+At this point you have joined the clusters to Karmada and you are able to access all [Karmada features](https://karmada.io/docs/key-features/features).

 #### Register cluster with push mode